The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems

-We have shown in the previous section that, as regards the effective operator for GT decays, electroweak currents own one- and two-body components, and consequently the effective SM operator has the same structure.
+We have shown in the previous section that, regarding the effective operator for GT decays, electroweak currents have one- and two-body components, and consequently the effective SM operator has the same structure.
 Moreover, the first-order term of the one-body component includes also a normal-ordered contribution, calculated with respect to the closed-core reference state, obtained from the two-body matrix elements of the electroweak currents.

-Our perturbative expansion of the \tbox~includes contributions up to third order in the many-body perturbation theory for the one-body components (both for $E2$ transitions and GT decays), and up to second order for the two-body component of the effective GT decay operator.
+Our perturbative expansion of the \tbox~ includes contributions up to third order in the many-body perturbation theory for the one-body components (for both $E2$ transitions and GT decays), and up to second order for the two-body component of the effective GT decay operator.

-It is worth also reporting the explicit expression of the nuclear matrix elements of the single-GT and \dbb~decays in terms of the axial electroweak currents:
+It is worth also reporting the explicit expression of the nuclear matrix elements of the single-GT and \dbb~ decays in terms of the axial electroweak currents:

 where the superscript $\mathcal I$ indicates that we are employing the matrix elements of either the bare or the effective GT decay operators.

-In the above equations, $E_n$ is the excitation energy of the $J^{\pi}=1^+_n$ intermediate state, and $E_0=\frac{1}{2}Q_{\beta\beta}(0^+) +\Delta M$, where $Q_{\beta\beta}(0^+)$ and $\Delta M$ are the $Q$ value of the transition and the mass difference of the parent and daughter nuclear states, respectively.
+In the above equations, $E_n$ is the excitation energy of the $J^{\pi} = 1^+_n$ intermediate state, and $E_0=\frac{1}{2}Q_{\beta\beta}(0^+) +\Delta M$, where $Q_{\beta\beta}(0^+)$ and $\Delta M$ are the $Q$ value of the transition and the mass difference of the parent and daughter nuclear states, respectively.
 The index $n$ runs over all possible intermediate states induced by the given transition operator.
 It should be pointed out that we have not considered in our calculations the Fermi component of the $\beta$-decay operator since it plays a marginal role \cite{Haxton84,Elliott02} and in most calculations is neglected altogether.

-The calculation of \nmed~has been carried out by way of the Lanczos strength-function method \cite{Caurier05}, since this is the most efficient way to include a number of $J^{\pi}=1^+$ intermediate states that is sufficient to provide the needed accuracy.
+The calculation of \nmed~ has been carried out by way of the Lanczos strength-function method \cite{Caurier05}, since this is the most efficient way to include a number of $J^{\pi}=1^+$ intermediate states that is sufficient to provide the needed accuracy.

-Then, the calculated value of \nmed~can be compared with the experimental counterpart, which is extracted from the observed half life $T^{2\nu}_{1/2}$
+Then, the calculated value of \nmed~ can be compared with the experimental counterpart, which is extracted from the observed half life $T^{2\nu}_{1/2}$:

 $G^{2\nu}$ being the \dbb-decay phase-space (or kinematic) factor \cite{Kotila12,Kotila13}.